+Electrical shock hazard.
+Electrical shock can cause personal injury.
+Disconnect power before beginning to service components.

-2. Remove ice chute cover.
+- 2. Remove ice chute cover.

-3. Unscrew ice sweep.
+- 3. Unscrew ice sweep.

-4. Loosen band clamp and remove ice chute body.
+- 4. Loosen band clamp and remove ice chute body.

-5. The auger and breaker/bearing may now be removed as an assembly.
+- 5. The auger and breaker/bearing may now be removed as an assembly.

-a.
-Unscrew 4 allen head cap screws holding breaker to evaporator.
+- a.
+Unscrew 4 allen head cap screws holding

-b.
-Lift up on breaker and remove auger from evaporator.

-c.
-Unscrew 4 allen head cap screws holding breaker to evaporator.

-d.
-Lift up & remove breaker from evaporator.
+- a.
+Unscrew breaker cover from breaker (left hand threads) - b.
+Unscrew auger stud from top of auger. - c.
+Unscrew 4 allen head cap screws holding breaker to evaporator. - d.
+Lift up & remove breaker from evaporator. - e.

-e.
 If the auger is stuck use a slide hammer type puller to pull on the auger at the threaded hole.
 The size of that hole is 5/8"-18.

 Inspect the auger, the critical areas of the auger are: